rur/treetop/README.markdown

 ## Hierarchical Web Handlers

-Treetop is a utility for defining hierarchies of nested templates from which HTTP handlers can be constructed.
+Treetop is a utility for constructing HTTP handlers for nested templates.

-HTML applications typically share a lot of common structure between endpoints.
+HTML apps typically share a lot of structure between endpoints.
-Composable templates are supported in Go<sup>1</sup> to reduce HTML boilerplate.
-Treetop combines a function with each template to make nesting easier to manage.
+Composable templates are supported in Go<sup>1</sup> as a tool to reduce HTML boilerplate.
+Treetop views match a function with each template to make nesting easier to manage.

-_Example of a basic hierarchy_
+_Example of a template hierarchy_

                   BaseHandler(...)